 Coinbase App Review

 If you want to buy or sell cryptocurrencies on Coinbase, you don’t have to log in to your account on your laptop or PC, no!
-If you are traveling or just laying on your bed at home, the exchange platform has a fully functional application that is supported by Android and iOS devices.
-The app allows you use just about any features on the platform, from buying and selling cryptos to adding your preferred payment methods to verifying your contact details and identity.
+If you are traveling or just laying on your bed at home, the exchange platform has a robust application that is supported on both Android and iOS devices.
+The fully featured Coinbase app allows you to enjoy the platform while on the go, from buying and selling cryptos to adding your preferred payment methods to verifying your contact details and identity.
 The app also comes in handy for keeping track of price movements with automatic notifications.
 This is the most popular method for people to access Coinbase.

 Coinbase Customer Support

 When it comes to customer support, Coinbase has been doing pretty well in the past few years.
-It responded promptly to emails, with a wait time between 12 to 48 hours.
+They respond promptly to emails with a wait time between 12 to 48 hours.
 Some emergency situations need 48 hours or more to fulfill; some people may receive automated responses.
 They have a full-fledged support page for frequently asked questions.
-Although the staff responds to queries, some users believe that the time taken could be better.
-Some emergency situations demand longer than 72 hours to be addressed, with some people claiming to get automated replies.
+Although the staff responds to queries, some users believe that the response time could be faster.
 There have also been complaints about an increased suspension of accounts, affiliate rewards abuse, and blockchain patents.

-There isn’t a single business out there without flaws, especially when it comes to customer service.
-The delays could be due to the high number of users that are signing up for the exchange or many tickets in the queue.
+There can be delays due to the high number of users that are signing up for the exchange or the number of tickets in the queue.

 Although Coinbase has its share of challenges, many agree that it’s a great exchange where new and experienced users can purchase cryptocurrencies.
-The platform has invested a lot to ensure the funds of customers are safe, giving individuals and businesses a chance to buy and sell cryptocurrencies.
-And when it comes to the payment methods, you have several at your disposal, including using your credit/debit card – which is a plus compared to other cryptocurrency exchanges out there.
+The platform has invested a lot to ensure the funds of customers are safe.
+This gives individuals a chance to buy and sell cryptocurrencies without the worry of loss.
+You have several payment method options, including PayPal and Credit Card.
+This makes Coinbase an even more efficient app when compared to other cryptocurrency exchanges out there.
 We hope this comprehensive review of the Coinbase Exchange Platform has helped you locate a secure marketplace where you can trade cryptocurrencies like Bitcoin and Ethereum.